Yolke/Yolke/README.md

 # About Me

 #### I'm passionate about development and always eager to learn new technologies. 🧑‍💻 Currently pursuing an engineering degree with a focus on practical experience through an apprenticeship.
+Currently learning Django.
 Open to freelance opportunities and collaborations—feel free to reach out!

 ## Skills